Bananas are not just bananas.

 The flavor is best when the bananas are completely green free and are turning brown with spots.
 They don't to be black to enjoy.
 Even when spots are just forming, the center still be me more firm then you are use to.

-What is the Difference Between a Manzano Banana and Apple Bananas?
+?
+What is the Difference - Manzano & Apple Bananas?

 Manzano bananas are sometimes labeled as Apple Bananas.
 You see that flavor is so distinctive that for marketing purposes they are called Apple Bananas.

 Most of the Manzano bananas I have had are either Del Monte or Turbana.
 Del Monte likes to use the words Apple Banana while Turbana uses the Manzano name.